tmzh/tmzh.github.io/_posts/2021-09-16-using-hugging-face-transformers-on-aws-sagemaker.md

   |- requirements.txt
 ```

-Next when we create the `HuggingFaceModel` we need to set the `source_dir` and `entry_point` attribute.
+Next when we create the `Hugging FaceModel` we need to set the `source_dir` and `entry_point` attribute.
 These attributes are derived from the [Sagemaker Estimator Framework](https://sagemaker.readthedocs.io/en/stable/api/training/estimators.html#sagemaker.estimator.Framework) so they are available under all Frameworks.

 ```python
 huggingface_model = HuggingFaceModel(